hjorthjort/Irma/README.md

 ### How do I do it?

 1. Go to [www.irma-helps.xyz](http://www.irma-helps.xyz/).
 Click "Get Started" and register as an expert.
-1. Go to "All errands" and browse open issues.
+1. Go to "All support tickets" and browse open issues.
 Read the transcripts, browse the tags, and listen to the customers' own recordings.
 1. When you find an issue to work on, click "I'll help!".
 Then click "Call customer" to initiate a phone call.
 1. When the issue is resolved, click "Done".
 1. If you want to drop an issue for another expert to pick it up, click "Put back".

-Under "My Profile" you can keep track of errands that you have taken on yet to be resoved and see your finished errands that add up to your salary.
+Under "My Profile" you can keep track of support tickets that you have taken on yet to be resoved and see your finished support tickets that add up to your salary.

 **Always be your best self** – high customer rating means high salary!
 Experts who receive positive reviews will have bonuses added to their salary.
 The higher the rating, the more the money!